artuncolak/ai-cw2-chatbot/scraper/README.md

 # Running

 1. View scrapers: `scrapy list`
-2. Run scrapy project: `scrapy crawl greateranglia`
+2. Run scrapy project: `scrapy crawl nationalrail`
-3. Run scrapy project with visible output: `scrapy crawl greateranglia -a greateranglia.json`
+3. Run scrapy project with visible output: `scrapy crawl nationalrail -a nationalrail.json`

+Note that there are issues with greateranglia and trainsplit.